 Taurine is an organic compound known as an amino acid.
-Amino acids are the protein building blocks of the human body.
-Some experts believe taurine has health benefits, but researchers need to carry out more studies to confirm these claims.
+Some believe taurine has health benefits.
+However, researchers need to carry out more studies to confirm these claims.

 Today, manufacturers add taurine to infant formula, nutritional supplements, and energy drinks.
 Taurine also occurs naturally in a range of animal foods, including seafood, beef, and chicken.
 However, vegetarian and vegan foods tend to be deficient in taurine.